So you know you need to get into social media for business and you've heard friends talk about retweeting but exactly how does Twitter work?

 But this is also a popular misconception about social media because there are two types - one which makes you money and one which doesn't.
 By all means go on there and chat about the weather but that will mean having discussions with people who are not interested in your business.
 You need to be having that weather conversation with someone who is interested in the effects the rain or sun will have on your niche.
 It's all about identifying targeted traffic, people who are interested in your product or service.

-Having said that, never try to sell your stuff on Twitter.
-Apart from anything else, it’s hard to do it in 140 characters.
+Having said that, your focus should not be trying to sell your stuff on Twitter.
+Apart from anything else, it's hard to do it in 140 characters.
 But you should also remember that there is nothing worse than receiving random @mentions with a backlink to some affiliate product from a complete stranger.
-That’s Twitter spam.
+That's Twitter spam.

 It's the equivalent of cold calling someone out of the telephone directory and trying to sell them something they don't want.
 The whole point of social media is to find targeted traffic - people who are actually interested in what you're selling.
 If you can direct them back to your website, then the chances of conversion are far higher.

 How to grow your following on Twitter and make it work for you

 You need to find people who are interested in your product, service or niche.
 So you type twitter.com/search into the search bar and then enter your keywords.

 A whole list of potential people to follow will appear.
 Check through their bios and previous tweets to make sure that they are worth following and that it wasn't just a random mention.
 You then click on the button that says follow and bob's your uncle.
 You will start seeing all their future tweets in your own stream.

 If you use Hootsuite as a dashboard to run your social media empire, you can have an entire column just for searches of those keywords.
 It will show you each tweet that mentions the specified words or phrases and you can then start following those people as they come up.